dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 `status monitoring`, etc. But so far they are considered experimental.

 ### Additional notes
+- once you created an entire cluster you may remove `hmac` file, but if you plan to upgrade your cluster you may wish to keep it around
+  - you can always re-generate `hmac` file, but then you need to re-deploy all services with it in `cmsweb-frontend` and `cmsweb-services` clusters
 - hostkey/hostcert.pem files with hostname matching k8s host should reside in frontend configureation area
 - for reqmgr2 we need to use pycurl that's why its install script perform the